Student Financial Aid and Scholarships

 The University of Oregon Diversity Excellence Scholarship recognizes undergraduate and graduate students who enhance the educational experience of all students by sharing diverse cultural experiences.
 These tuition-remission scholarships are an integral part of the university’s effort to meet the educational-diversity needs of its students, and they complement other programs in the UO diversity plan.

-Diversity Excellence Scholarships awarded to undergraduates in 2023-24 will be $7,500.
+Diversity Excellence Scholarships awarded to entering freshmen in 2024-25 will be $7,500 and $6,500 for continuing and transfer students.
 Scholarships are renewable for up to 12 terms for entering freshmen, and are prorated for transfer and continuing students.
 Recipients must meet specific scholarship renewal requirements to retain their scholarships.

 • Past academic performance